tmlpstats/tmlpstats/readme.md

 View the application in your browser.
 Visit: `http://vagrant.tmlpstats.com/`

-If you see a webpage with a message able setting your hosts file, double check that there is an entry for the vagrant.tmlpstats.com domain.
+If you see a web page with a message about setting your hosts file, double check that there is an entry for the vagrant.tmlpstats.com domain.

 ### Setup for Database Seeding
 If you have an export of the database, the provisioning will import the database for you.
 Grab the latest dev export and copy the file